Friday May 16

 7:30 p.m. - Evening social activities

-Nature Board Games, S'mores and campfire , Bell Build an Aquatic Biome, Star Gazing, Exploradome, Cash bar, and Dessert
+Nature Board Games, S'mores and campfire , Star Gazing, ExploraDome: Night Sky, Cash bar, and Dessert

 More information coming soon!